 The Panchase trek can be completed between 2-3 days depending on your requirements.

 Panchase is an ideal trek for those who want to test out their trekking abilities before going on a longer trek.
 For those looking for a nice short trek.
 Or For those looking for a budget trek.
+Review ratings are 3.0 out 5.
+Compared to other longer treks you don't get "dramatic mountain views" however the views, villages, farms and ease of this trek should rate Panchase higher than the likes of Nagarkot or Dhulikhel in terms of short treks with mountain views.
 Read on to learn more about this great "panoramic trekking trail".

 Max Altitude: 2,500 m